-This course will explore how diverse cultural orientations influence the way we perceive and interact with an increasingly culturally diverse world.
-We will discuss the causes of intercultural conflicts in different communication settings (interpersonal, small group, school, workplace and global) and how to manage them effectively.
-This course is tailored for those students seeking management/leadership positions and the unique needs of cross-cultural communication in those areas.
+This course will explore how cultures influence the way we perceive and interact in a dynamic and changing world.
+Specific areas of discussion will include education, business, and healthcare from a national perspective.
+This course is tailored for those seeking management/leadership positions and the unique needs of cross-cultural communication in those areas.